Learning of Colors from Color Names: Distribution and Point Estimation: Related Work

-\textcite{DBLP:journals/corr/MonroeHGP17} presents a neural network solution to a communication game, where a speaker is presented with three colors and asked to describe one of them, and the listener is to work out which is being described.
-Speaker and listener models are trained, using LSTM-based decoders and encoders respectively.
+\textcite{DBLP:journals/corr/MonroeHGP17} present a neural network solution to a communication game, where a speaker is presented with three colors and asked to describe one of them, and the listener is to work out which color is being described.
+Speaker and listener models are trained, using LSTM-based decoders and encoders, respectively.
 The final time-step of their model produces a 100 dimensional representation of the description provided.
-From this, a Gaussian distributed score function is calculated, over a high dimensional color-space from \textcite{2016arXiv160603821M}, which is then used to score each of the three options.
+From this, a Gaussian distributed score function is calculated, over a high dimensional color-space defined by \textcite{2016arXiv160603821M}, which is then used to score each of the three options.
 While this method does work with a probability distribution, as a step in its goal, this distribution is always both symmetric and unimodal -- albeit in a high-dimensional color-space.
-To the best of our knowledge no current work proposes as a distribution estimation system such as we describe in this paper.